Staff

 Dr. kj | co-Director

 A radiant force in their field, Dr. kj is a knowledge creator and creative thinker with accomplishments that shine through leadership, program development, creative endeavors, scholarly publications, and international collaborations.
-Recipient of numerous academic scholarships and honors, Dr. kj is a two time National Science Foundation awardee, including a National Science Foundation Fellow appointment, who has captivated audiences with multiple invited speaker talks on a national and international stage.
-Dr. kj has earned an associate's degree, a bachelor's of science degree in Anthropology and Cultural Resources Management, two master's degrees, one of which is in Environmental Anthropology, and culminated their studies as a doctoral scholar in Anthropology at the University of California, Santa Cruz.
-As an ethnographer and environmental anthropologist specializing in Science, Technology, and Society (STS) and Indigenous-STS, Dr. kj has collaborated with leading pollinator scientists both in the academic academy and the USDA while embodying a continuum connection to ancestors and an anti-colonial praxis that honors Indigenous lifeways.
-In addition, Dr. kj was a founding collaborator with the USDA in establishing the Tribal Pollinator Action group, and worked at the Morongo Band of Mission Indians tribal administration in the Cultural Heritage department.
+Recipient of numerous academic scholarships, recognitions, honors, awards, appointments, and fellowships, Dr. kj is a two time National Science Foundation awardee, including a National Science Foundation Fellow appointment, who has captivated audiences with multiple invited speaker talks on a national and international stage.
+Dr. kj is an ethnographer and environmental anthropologist specializing in Science and Technology Studies (STS) and Indigenous-STS (I-STS)—which is now a globally recognized and academic field of critical study.
+Dr. kj has earned an associate's degree, a bachelor's of science degree in Anthropology and Cultural Resources Management, two master's degrees—specializing in Environmental Anthropology—and culminated their studies as a doctoral scholar in Anthropology at the University of California, Santa Cruz.
+Dr. kj has collaborated with leading pollinator scientists both in the academic academy and the USDA while embodying a continuum connection to ancestors and a reclaim/re-story praxis that honors Indigenous lifeways.
+In addition, Dr. kj was a founding collaborator with the USDA in establishing the Tribal Pollinator Action group who worked to create Indigenous self-determined pollinator/pollination data-sovereignty, and worked at the Morongo Band of Mission Indians Tribal Administration in the Cultural Heritage Department.
 Dr. kj hopes to co-create opportunities to empower student land-based experiences, insights, and voices through multimodal and multimedia sources, especially art/science/environment interfaces.

-With teaching experience and graduate student oversight at UC Riverside and UC Santa Cruz in anthropology, feminist studies, ethnic studies, and Native American/Indigenous studies, Dr. kj is also a published author and poet whose work brings to the forefront ancestral knowledge and emotion.
-Simultaneously, Dr. kj has worked closely with Los Angeles and Oakland youth, teaching in school settings and beyond as a science teacher, social science teacher, special education, and environmental educator.
+Dr. kj’s work honors an ancestral obligation to uplift and activate deeper recognition of more-than-human plant and pollinator personhood, guided by Indigenous ways of knowing and being in relationship with them.
+With teaching experience and graduate student oversight at UC Riverside, and teaching at UC Santa Cruz, in Anthropology, Feminist Studies, Ethnic Studies, and Native American/Indigenous Studies—activating decolonizing methodologies/pedagogy—Dr. kj is also a published author and poet whose work and writing brings to the forefront ancestral knowledge and emotion, and uplifts ancestral futures and Land/more-than-human remembering and knowing.
+Dr. kj has worked closely with Los Angeles and Oakland youth, teaching in school settings and beyond as a science teacher, special education, and environmental educator.
 Dr. kj's readiness and enthusiasm to collaborate with the TFS Board of Directors and local, regional, and global communities reflect a commitment to co-creating a nurturing learning environment rooted in love and vibrancy.
 Described as empathetic, enthusiastic, observant, protective, and reflective, Dr. kj brings a unique blend of qualities and visionary imaginings to The Field Semester.
 Dr. kj's goal is to foster an empowering and authentically curious learning environment that celebrates neurodiversity and unites human and more-than-human beings with joy and a good heart.

 Yaeir Heber | Lead founder